 Sec.
-7-9-61.4. - 7-9-126 (a) Lawful, nonconforming building sites.
+7-9-61.4. - Lawful, nonconforming building sites.

-- (a) Any parcel of land that was established as a building site by the recordation of a final tract map, a final parcel map, a record of survey recorded pursuant to an approved division of land, a lot line adjustment, a certificate of compliance, or by a deed of conveyance or contract of sale or in any other legal manner recorded prior to May 24, 1962, and which complied with all of the requirements of all the County ordinances in effect at the time of recordation in the office of the County Recorder (or the Los Angeles County Recorder, if recorded prior to the formation of Orange County) is considered to be may be used as a building site even when the lot area, width, or depth is less than required by the regulations for the zoning district in which the site is located. - (b) Substandard building sites that were legally established-by "(1)" above pursuant to subsection (a) that and are subsequently reduced in area by rights-of-way or easements that prohibit the surface use of property may be established as legal building sites if the Director,

-EMA, determines that the site will be able to provide a building envelope comparable to similar building sites in the area.
+- (a) Any parcel of land that was established as a building site by the recordation of a final tract map, a final parcel map, a record of survey recorded pursuant to an approved division of land, a lot line adjustment, a certificate of compliance, or by a deed of conveyance or contract of sale or in any other legal manner recorded prior to May 24, 1962, and which complied with all of the requirements of all the County ordinances in effect at the time of recordation in the office of the County Recorder (or the Los Angeles County Recorder, if recorded prior to the formation of Orange County) may be used as a building site even when the lot area, width, or depth is less than required by the regulations for the zoning district in which the site is located. - (b) Substandard building sites that were legally established pursuant to sub-section (a) and are subsequently reduced in area by rights-of-way or easements that prohibit the surface use of property may be established as legal building sites if the Director determines that the site will be able to provide a building envelope comparable to similar building sites in the area.

 Sec.
-7-9-61.5. - 7-9-126 (b) Creation of new building sites.
+7-9-61.5. - Creation of new building sites.

-A new building site may be created by the recordation of a final tract map or a final parcel map. , or a lot line adjustment.
+A new building site may be created by the recordation of a final tract map or a final parcel map.
 A building site cannot be created with a finance and conveyance map.
 The creation of any building site shall conform to the following requirements: